 No matter how deliberate you were in creating your ad, it is ultimately still a single component — albeit an important one — of the journey.

-The post-click experience establishes a customer’s perspective of your brand and product after they click your AdWords ad.
+The post-click landing page establishes a customer’s perspective of your brand and product after they click your AdWords ad.

-Google itself has labeled this part of a campaign as the “Landing Page Experience” and integrates such data points as load time and bounce rate into their algorithms to determine your Quality Score and Ad Rank.
+Google itself has labeled this part of a campaign as the “post-click landing page Experience” and integrates such data points as load time and bounce rate into their algorithms to determine your Quality Score and Ad Rank.
 Although the specifics behind such metrics are often shrouded in mystery, there remain a few tangible issues you can identify and improve upon to raise your Quality Score.

 Keep your Quality Score in a healthy perspective